Integrating Object Storage with ClickHouse Cloud

 Scaling

-Object Storage ClickPipes are scaled based on the maximum ClickHouse service size determined by the configured vertical autoscaling settings.
+Object Storage ClickPipes are scaled based on the minimum ClickHouse service size determined by the configured vertical autoscaling settings.
 The size of the ClickPipe is determined when the pipe is created.
 Subsequent changes to the ClickHouse service settings will not affect the ClickPipe size.

 To increase the throughput on large ingest jobs, we recommend scaling the ClickHouse service before creating the ClickPipe.